-Think about the last time you were walking in an old growth forest.
+Think about the last time you were walking in an old-growth forest.

-Remember that smell of the fresh forest air, the calming sound of birds, the serene backdrop of leaves gently swaying on the wind and the sun’s rays peeking through the lush canopy?
-Remember how with each step you took you could feel the twigs and branches crunching and your feet sinking into the soil sponge of old fallen leaves?
+Remember that smell of the fresh forest air, the calming sound of birds, the serene backdrop of leaves gently swaying on the wind, and the sun’s rays peeking through the lush canopy?
+Remember how with each step you took, you could feel the twigs and branches crunching and your feet sinking into the soil sponge of old fallen leaves?

 This overall fungal network has been called nature’s Internet or the ‘Wood Wide Web’.
-Like the Internet it has a network-like design, where individual fungal cells merge together to form what Paul Stamets would call a neurological network of nature; a network that, like the human brain, is aware and reacts to change, but unlike ourselves, has the long-term health of the host environment in mind.
+Like the Internet, it has a network-like design, where individual fungal cells merge together to form what Paul Stamets would call a neurological network of nature; a network that, like the human brain, is aware and reacts to change, but unlike ourselves, has the long-term health of the host environment in mind.

 Fungi – the architects of our existence

-Fungi are generally multi-cellular organisms with a nucleus and a single cell wall made of chitin, and, like all other organisms, they are on the constant lookout for the food.
-They obtain their nourishment by sending strand-like parts of their body, called hyphae, directly into their food, secreting chemicals to break in down into simpler molecules and then absorbing the juice directly into their cells.
+Fungi are generally multi-cellular organisms with a nucleus and a single cell wall made of chitin, and, like all other organisms, they are on the constant lookout for food.
+They obtain their nourishment by sending strand-like parts of their body, called hyphae, directly into their food, secreting chemicals to break it down into simpler molecules and then absorbing the juice directly into their cells.

 But, since It’s just one cell wall thick and in direct contact with a myriad of hostile organisms, it constantly produces strong antibiotic and antiviral compounds to protect itself and ensure its existence.
 You’ve heard about penicillin, right?
 Well, that’s the fungus protecting itself from bacteria…

 So, by selecting the microbiome of bacteria and other organisms in its surroundings, the mycelium network is creating the habitat and setting the stage for an ecological evolution.
-First, the selected microbes feed the plants, then plants feed the animals, and, finally, humans get the whole ecosystem services served up on a plate.
+First, the selected microbes feed the plants, and then plants feed the animals, and, finally, humans get the whole ecosystem services served on a plate.